cristianrubioa/Coursera_Capstone/README.md

-# Coursera_Capstone
+# Capstone Project Notebook

-Capstone Project Notebook
+This project will seek to analyze and manipulate data about locations